Types of Internet Connections: Dial-Up to 5G Evolution

 Cellular is one of the internet services that everyone uses, and it gives internet through mobile networks.
 You can use it on your phone anywhere.

-The speed depends on the network, such as 3G and 4G.
-3G is slower, while 4G and 5G technology is much faster and better for daily use, but it can sometimes slow down; you can fix it with various methods, too.
+The speed depends on the network, such as 3G, 4G and 5G.
+3G is slower, while 4G and 5G technology is much faster and better for daily use, but it can sometimes slow down; you can fix it with various methods, too, for example, switching networks, improving signal strength.

 8. ISDN (Integrated Services Digital Network)